Great Northern Railway (Great Britain): Parliamentary authorisation

 The London and York Railway scheme was submitted to the 1846 session of Parliament; some other schemes for railways to the north had by now fallen by the wayside, and their supporters joined the London and York project; reflecting that, the proposed company name was altered to the Great Northern Railway.
 George Hudson continued to use his dubious methods to frustrate the scheme, but on 26 June the Great Northern Railway Act 1846 (9 & 10 Vict. c. lxxi) was given royal assent.
 Numerous branches earlier proposed had been deleted, but the main line was approved.
 Authorised capital was £5.6 million.
 The company had spent £590,355 on parliamentary expenses.

 The authorised line was from London ("Pentonville") via Huntingdon, Peterborough, Grantham, Retford, Doncaster and Selby to a junction with the Great North of England Railway, just south of York Station.
 Also included in the act was a loop from Werrington Junction, north of Peterborough, via Spalding to Boston, Lincoln to Gainsborough and back on to the main line at Bawtry.

 Land acquisition proved to be difficult; in particular, the King's Cross site was occupied by a smallpox hospital.
 The freeholder demanded an impossibly large price to vacate, and the matter had to go before a jury.
 This, and the subsequent removal of the hospital to new premises, would incur a huge delay.
 The GNR board decided to make a temporary London terminal at Maiden Lane.

 The company undertook some extraordinary commitments at this time.
-It arranged to purchase the Stamford and Spalding Railway; this would form a loop from north of Peterborough back on to the GNR Loop Line near Crowland; and leases at 6% of the Royston and Hitchin Railway, the East Lincolnshire Railway (Boston to Great Grimsby; both authorised, but neither yet built) and the Boston, Stamford and Birmingham Railway (never built).
+It arranged to purchase the Stamford and Spalding Railway; this would form a loop from north of Peterborough back on to the GNR Loop Line near Crowland; and lease at 6% of the Royston and Hitchin Railway, the East Lincolnshire Railway (Boston to Great Grimsby; both authorised, but neither yet built) and the Boston, Stamford and Birmingham Railway (never built).
 It also took about a third-of-a-million-pounds-worth of shares in the South Yorkshire Railway.

 Getting started

 1846 was a peak year for railway scheme authorisations, fuelled by the feverish hunt for quick riches in railway shares.
-For a number of reasons, not all connected with railways, there was a massive slump in the following year, and investment money, especially for railway projects already authorised, became almost impossible to get.
+The bubble burst the following year when the Panic of 1847 made it almost impossible to get investment money, especially for railway projects already authorised.